MikeHopley/ftl-ships-strategy/index.md

 ## Lanius A

-Shields-3, shields-4, then look for a weapon.
-Rushing shields reduces your reliance on hacking for safety, and gives more chances for safe crew kills, .
+Shields-3, shields-4, then look for a weapon or teleporter.
+Rushing shields reduces your reliance on hacking for safety, and gives more chances for safe crew kills.
 Early mind control can strengthen your crew-killing abilities.
 Remember you only have engines-1.

 Put one Lanius on piloting, to protect it from boarders and help with nearby venting.
 Put the other Lanius in engines: this makes it easier for them to help repair weapons without accidentally murdering their crewmate.
 It also lets you vent shields without moving crew, and the human is faster at running to doors or sensors.